 Cinematography looks good without any technical problems present throughout.

 Scott/Santa mentions a famous actor he thought was “straighten out.”
 I’ll give you a hint, the actor worked on a sitcom with Duckie, (off of Pretty In Pink) as his onscreen brother.
-Turns out he’s still on The Naughty List after he got fired for making negative comments on the series creator.
+Turns out he’s still on The Naughty List after he got fired for making negative comments on the series creator, Chuck Lorre

 A fart scene made me laugh uncontrollably.

-A reindeer named Chet, is voiced by Kath Soucie.
+A reindeer named Chet, is voiced by Kathie Soucie.
 (A.K.A.
 Phil & Lil from Rugrats, Lola Bunny)

 Product Placement featuring certain brands such as, McDonald’s, Crunch, & Pepsi.
 I’ll give this con a pass, because I couldn’t spot any brand to shove down my throat.